Strength in Diversity

 Events and Programs

-The Office of Multicultural Affairs expands your cultural boundaries throughout the year with events and programs.
+The Office of Multicultural Affairs expands your cultural competency throughout the year with events and programs.

 Anti-Hate Week

-A week-long campaign to promote an inclusive environment across campus and raise awareness of discrimination and oppression in all its forms.
+A week-long campaign to promote an inclusive environment across campus, raise awareness of discrimination and oppression in all its forms, and encourage empathy, solidarity, and kindness.

-The Premier program is designed to assist underrepresented first-year students make a successful transition from high school to college and ultimately to a successful graduation.
+The Premier Scholars Program is a 10-day summer bridge program designed to assist underrepresented first-year students make a successful transition from high school to college and ultimately to a successful graduation.

 Scholarships

-A number of scholarships are available for minority students, including but not limited to the Nicholas Hood Memorial Scholarship and the Derrick and Tracy Malone Scholarship.
+A number of scholarships are available for underrepresented students, including but not limited to the Nicholas Hood Memorial Scholarship and the Derrick and Tracy Malone Scholarship.
+Scholarships opportunities for undocumented students can be found here(NC username and password required at login)